 How to Dispose of Grease Properly

-- Before washing dishes, scrape hardened grease into the garbage.
+- Before washing dishes, scrape hardened grease into the GREEN bin.

 And remember: All storm sewers lead to your water.

 - The storm sewer system drains into rivers, streams and lakes, and can seep into the ground.

 - What goes in the storm sewer can contaminate the sources of our drinking water

 - Toilets, basins, baths or tubs are slow to empty;

 - Toilets overflow or fill higher than usual;

 - Gully-traps or Overflow Relief Gully in the yard overflow when the toilet is flushed, when basins or baths are released;

 - The illegal connection of storm water sumps or downpipes to the sewer causing them to overflow when it rains.